 False religion rose into prominence in history when Nimrod, son of Cush, son of Ham, son of Noah, rose to power in ancient Babylon about 4500 years ago.
-(The total world population then was about one million persons, and everyone spoke one common language.)
+(The total world population then was about one hundred thousand, perhaps one million persons, and everyone spoke one common language.)
 Nimrod's wife or consort was Semiramis, who initiated a religious cult of the adoration of Mother and Child.
 Nimrod's great tower was intended reach up to heaven to bring God down to man.

 From Ray Stedman, "We shall take the family of Ham in two sections, briefly commenting on certain items: